South Austin couple says they've been attacked by hawk several times

 Texas Parks and Wildlife said hawks, owls, eagles and all other nongame birds and songbirds are "protected" by laws and may not be killed, picked up, possessed or taken from their nest.

-Once the hawk leaves, Spence and his wife will put deterrents around their yard so the birds can lay their nests elsewhere.
+Once the hawk leaves, Spence and his wife will put deterrents around their yard so the birds will make their nests elsewhere.